nathancarter/manual-nb-grader/to-do-list.md

 Keyboard shortcuts

- * Add hover text to all buttons and menu items that includes a short phrase plus the corresponding keyboard shortcut.
  * Change all the top buttons to have no text, just icons.
  * Add a menu item for showing the list of keyboard shortcuts.